search menu

 Advantages Disadvantages

 Energy Efficient: Uses energy effectively and distributes it evenly.
-Large Space Needed: Requires ample space for installation and operation.
+Takes up room : You’ll need dedicated space for setup and operation.

 Kawise